Title: Assistant Professor

 Frost, E. A. (2014).
 An apparent feminist approach to transnational technical rhetorics: The ongoing work of Nujood Ali.
 Peitho, 16(2), 183-199.

 Frost, E. A. (2014).
 “Apparent feminist pedagogies: Interrogating technical rhetorics at Illinois State University.”
 Programmatic Perspectives, 6(1), 110-131.

 Frost, E. A. (2013).
 “Transcultural risk communication on Dauphin Island: An analysis of ironically located responses to the Deepwater Horizon Disaster.”
 Technical Communication Quarterly, 22(1), 50-66.

-Frost, E. A. (TBA).
+Frost, E. A. (forthcoming).
 “Apparent Feminism and Risk Communication: Hazard, Outrage, Environment, and Embodiment.”
 In Angela M. Haas & Michelle F. Eble (Eds.), Integrating theoretical frameworks for teaching technical communication.
-Edited collection publisher TBA.
+Utah State University Press.

 Frost, E. A. & Sharp-Hoskins, K. (2015).
 “Authorial ethos as location: How technical manuals embody authorial ethos without authors.”
 In Amy Robillard & Ron Fortune (Eds.), Authorship contested: Cultural challenges to the authentic, autonomous author (pp. 71-88).
 London: Routledge.

 Cox, Matt B., Frost, Erin A., & Eble, Michelle F. (2014).
 Writing in Professional Contexts.
 Southlake, TX: Fountainhead Press.